-Adobe Village Graham Inn: On our back patio we have bird feeders and hummingbird feeders.
-So far we have observed Gambel's Quail (very fun to watch when their babies are young and chasing behind them), Cooper's Hawk, Scrub Jay, Bluebirds, Robins, Phainopepla, Western Tanager, Norther Cardinal, black-headed Grosbeak, Oriole, lots of House finchs', and lots of hummingbirs (especially in August).
-In August we go though a gallon of humming bird food a day...that's alot of humming birds!
+Adobe Village Graham Sedona Bed and Breakfast Inn: On the back patio of our Sedona B&B we have bird feeders and hummingbird feeders.
+So far we have observed Gambel's Quail (very fun to watch when their babies are young and chasing behind them), Cooper's Hawk, Scrub Jay, Bluebirds, Robins, Phainopepla, Western Tanager, Northern Cardinal, black-headed Grosbeak, Oriole, lots of House finch's, and lots of hummingbirds (especially in August).
+In August we go though a gallon of hummingbird food a day...that's alot of hummingbirds!

 Beasley Flat, a lush riparian area just a few miles south of the town of Camp Verde.

 Camp Verde Riparian Preserve.125 acres owned and managed by the Salt River Project "to provide habitat for the endangered southwestern willow flycatcher and the yellow-billed cuckoo."
 Many other species also flock to the site.

 Dead Horse Ranch State Park, a 423-acre park, which is an oasis for wildlife and includes the Verde River Greenway with its cottonwood-willow habitat along the Verde River.

 Mingus Mountain, an easily accessible high-altitude home for bluebirds, white-breasted nuthatches, olive warblers and other species.

 Montezuma Well, a riparian habitat that attracts water birds and open-country species, such as flycatchers, vireos and thrashers.
 It is a nesting home for hawks, cuckoos and canyon and rock wrens.